camilouribebotta/visual-essays/docs/help.md

 <param data-map data-center="42.2813, -83.7483" data-zoom="6">
 ```

-In whichever tag is use the type of visual essay directive is defined using a null value attribute.
+In whichever tag form is used the type of visual essay directive is defined using a null value attribute.
 This attribute can be sepcified anywhere in the tag but is typically the first attribute.
-A null data attribute is an attribute with the prefix `data-` without a value.
-For instance, the examples above defines a `map` tag type with the map specific `center` and `zoom` attributes.
+A null data attribute is an attribute with the prefix `data-` without a corresponding value.
+For instance, the examples above defines a `map` tag type with the map `center` and `zoom` attributes.

 ## Visual essay directives